Aiden-Ng/Forecasting_HBD_Prices/README.md

 # Forecasting_HBD_Prices

 ## Background and Overview
-The continuously rising cost of HDB has been a significant barrier to homeownership for Singaporeans, primaryly due to country's limited housing supply.
-This prevailing issue has become a major concern for many.
-Therefore, this project aims to identify the trends and factors contributing to high HDB prices and align suitable housing options according to the specifics needs and preferneces of Singaporeans.
+The continous rising of HDB (Housing and Development Board) price has become a significant barrier to homeownership for young Singaporean due to Singapore's limited housing supply.
+This issue has raised concern among Singaporeans.
+In this project, we aim to analyze trends and identify key feature contributing to high HDB prices.
+Additionally, we will forecast future HDB housing prices to provide actionable insights.
+These findings will empower stakeholders, including the government and urban developers, to make data-driven decisions aimed at addressing affordability and ensuring accessible housing for the boarder population.

 ## Data Structure Overview